anpham6/squared-express/README.md

 ### Workspaces

 Text based documents which require a preprocessor before being rendered can have the working live document precompiled before it is parsed by squared.
+Images with transformations can similarly be served into the browser for immediate viewing during the drafting phase.
 It is not recommended for use in production deployments.

 ```javascript
 // squared.settings.[json|yml]